anandaswarup/phrase_break_prediction/README.md

 # Phrase break prediction for Text-to-Speech systems

 This repository contains code to train speaker independent phrasing models for English Text-to-Speech systems.
-In text phrase breaks are usually represented by punctuation.
+In text, phrase breaks are usually represented by punctuation.
 Typically, Text-to-Speech systems insert phrase breaks in the synthesized speech whenever they encounter a comma in the text to be synthesized.

 Currently the codebase supports two models